Skip to content Accessibility statement

 These figures are representative of a typical week.
 Your contact hours will vary throughout the year due to your module choices, non-compulsory classes, exam periods and changes to scheduled activities.

-Around your timetabled hours you'll work independently guided by your tutor.
+Around your timetabled hours you'll work independently, guided by your tutor.
 History students are the University's most frequent users of the library.
 You may spend time working with primary sources, accessing archives or working with academic librarians.
 The skills of independent research and analysis that you develop will not only be pivotal for your course but are also highly valued by employers.

 You may also take part in extra activities such as our seminar series featuring visiting speakers and our own staff and students.
-All faculty members also offer regular student hours in which students are free come in and discuss any issues relating to their courses, career and development.
+All faculty members also offer regular student hours in which students are free to come in and discuss any issues relating to their courses, career and development.

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during semesters.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.